rickithadi/bigduckmusic.com/src/pages/features/2020-10-20-into-the-smokescreen-with-george-chua.md

 That being said, I also create music that’s very different from what people would perceive a pastor to be like.
 It was never intentional – after all, I have been making music way before my Christian work, but I do find myself in an intersection of things that don’t socially overlap.
 Over time, I have matured as a person, but I also became a self righteous prick myself – the music in Smokescreen is part of my repentance from that.
 I could have been that jazz funk snob.

-### Speaking about being a pastor – does it play a crossover effect with your pursuits in music and the arts?
-What influence has religion played in your life?\*\*

-I was a musician way before when I was a pastor, so I wouldn’t say that my faith plays a big part in my music – rather, I’ve become more uncompromising in how I’ve expressed myself over the course of my career.
-In fact, I’m currently on a three-month sabbatical.

-I used to be a staunch non-believer – but surprisingly, I went into the arts full-time because of Christianity as well.
-I was in the pits, and I had an encounter with god.
-I went to church one day in 1999, and I remembered my pastor saying: “those people who are in the crossroads, give whatever you have to God, and let God guide you”.
-So I decided to take the leap of faith, and prayed that night.
-On the same Sunday night, I was invited to three cities as part of an experimental theatre group – Tokyo, Hong Kong, Busan.
-A mysterious skin affliction that I had forever cleared up as well, and being picked for all these events despite being a complete newbie.
-I’m the most skeptical person, but I knew that it couldn't be a coincidence.
-It was a miracle.

-So I just went for it – I even cancelled my insurance!

 ![George Chua performing](https://res.cloudinary.com/ddomozydd/image/upload/v1603184872/GeorgeChuaPerforming_su0xcj.jpg "George Chua performing")

 ***PHOTO: Nicholas Kent Tann***